 - 1. Transmission gears are in a position that prevents the shift lever to work. - Rock the vehicle back and forth to move the gears in the transmission and allow the shift lever to be set. - 2.
 CVT dirty or worn-out. - Contact an authorized Can-Am dealer.

 THE RPM INCREASES BUT THE VEHICLE DOES NOT MOVE

-- 1. The transmission is on PARK or NEUTRAL position.
+1. The transmission is on PARK or NEUTRAL position.

 - Select the R, HI or LO position.

 - 2. CVT dirty or worn-out.

-- Contact an authorized Can-Am dealer.

-- 3. Water in the CVT housing.

 - Contact an authorized Can-Am dealer.